What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

-When it comes to animal-based fats, fish and fish oils are the top provider.
+When it comes to animal-based fats, fish and fish oils contain the most amounts of omega-3 and omega-6 fatty amino acids..
 Low-mercury fishes such as wild-caught salmon and sardines are safe to be consumed.

-These sources are rich in omega-3 and omega-6 and promote a healthy nervous system, protects internal organs, regulates temperature and enables the absorption of vitamins.
+Omega-3 and omega-6 promote a healthy nervous system, protects internal organs, regulates temperature and enables the absorption of vitamins.

 Plant-based fats can be obtained from flaxseed, hempseed, sunflower oil and olive oil.

 Many also wonder if coconut oil can be given to your dog.
-Coconut oil can be used in many ways for your dogs, but when it comes to providing essential nutrients for a balanced diet, coconut oil is one that doesn't supply fatty acids that are needed in the diet.
+Coconut oil can be used in many ways for your dogs and has a multitude of benefits.
+Petcubes' coconut oil supplements can be added to your dog's diet.

-Muscle meats, organ and plant-based dog-friendly food can provide the needed vitamins to your dog.
+Muscle meat, organs and plant-based dog-friendly food can provide the needed vitamins to your dog.

-Different vitamins play different roles in your dog’s diet.
-What vitamins are needed for your dog and what are their benefits?
+Different vitamins play different roles in your dog’s diet, such as:

 - Vitamin D: Helps in regulating calcium and phosphorus levels